• Skip to primary navigation

 be a virtual assistant

-That is the great thing about starting a virtual assistant business–your startup costs are practically zero!
+That’s the great thing about how to become a virtual assistant–your startup costs are practically zero!

 When I first became a VA, literally all I needed to do the job was a laptop and internet.
 It was the same when I made the shift to freelance writing.